-The most interesting options of this model from our point of view are of course the intermediate points between these two cases, where we allow a certain degree of downstream merging, so that it is possible to take advantage of the VC management strategies for heterogeneity support (see Figure 7) as they were proposed in the preceding sections.
+The most interesting options of this model from our point of view are of course the intermediate points between these two cases, where we allow a certain degree of downstream merging, so that it is possible to It can be concluded that if heterogeneity turns out to be an interesting feature of a reservation mechanism on the network layer, then different alternatives for "emulating" heterogeneity over an ATM network can vary considerably with respect to their resource consumption and costs.
+Thus it will be economically attractive to choose a "good" alternative (preferably the optimal one, if it can be determined).